As seen in:

 - Put those project management resume keywords in a separate skills section of your resume.

 - Don’t stop there: research the company online.
-Find what sort of software and technical knowledge, as well as soft skills or "transferable skills" they value.
+Find what sort of software and technical knowledge, as well as "transferable skills" they value.
 Plug these into your resume as well.

 - Provide proof for your most strategic skills instead of just listing them in bullet points.